SEAT Arona SUV - Engines, drive & performance

 The SEAT Arona offers decent agility and strong performance, but falls short of delivering fun

 Unlike some compact SUVs, the Arona doesn't offer four-wheel drive, nor any kind of off-road traction-control system.
-If you're looking for a family car that'll take you off the beaten track, the Citroen C3 Aircross or Peugeot 2008 will suit you better thanks to their 'Grip Control' system, while a Jeep Renegade can offer proper four-wheel drive and real off-road ability.
+If you're looking for a family car that'll take you off the beaten track, the Citroen C3 Aircross or Peugeot 2008 will suit you better thanks to their 'Grip Control' system, while the Dacia Duster or Jeep Renegade can offer proper four-wheel drive and real off-road ability.

 Tarmac is the Arona's home territory, and here it acquits itself well.
 The steering is precise and nicely weighted, and while there's not a lot of feedback, you quickly learn how much lock is required when cornering.
 The Arona can be driven through fast turns with some vigour, eventually running wide if you overstep the mark.

 That takes some doing, though, and your passengers will become anxious long before you reach the Arona's roadholding limits.
 Even in spirited driving, the body feels neatly controlled and resists leaning into corners.
 It behaves very much like a taller, heavier SEAT Ibiza – essentially what the Arona is.
 It’s sharper and more fun than the Suzuki Vitara or MG ZS, and while it’s firmer than the smooth Citroen C3 Aircross, it still rides bumps in a controlled manner.
 This makes it one of the best small SUVs to drive, without quite beating the poise of the Ford Puma.

 SEAT Arona petrol engines